draios/onprem-install-docs/4.0.0/upgrade_notes.md

 For consolidation and to meet higher performance requirements, upgrading to v4.0.0 from v3.x.x involves migrating MySQL to the PostgreSQL database.
 The migration process is seamless and no user intervention is expected.
 For migration instructions and troubleshooting tips, see [Migrating MySQL to PostgreSQL Database](./migration.md).

+Please note that Installer will always generate the manifests for `mysql-to-postgresql-migration` and `mysql-latest-migrations` jobs: even if so, the migration will not run again if it has successfully completed once.

-### Elastic search 6.8.6 upgrade
+### Elasticsearch 6.8.6 upgrade

-With Sysdig 3.6.0 install, ElasticSearch(ES) runs `privileged: false` by default.
+With Sysdig 3.6.0 install, Elasticsearch runs with `privileged: false` by default.
 In most cases this should work automatically.

-There are some cases where ElasticSearch will fail with an error like below
+There are some cases where Elasticsearch will fail with an error like below:

 ```bash
 kubectl -n sysdig logs -f sysdigcloud-elasticsearch-0